ericseppanen/crates_io_analyzer/README.md

 <!-- more -->

+Why do I care about these things?
+There are a few reasons, but mostly this is a discussion about security and trust.
+Supply-chain attacks are unfortunately a real problem, and a compromized developer computer or a stolen crates.io token could allow a malicious package to be published and incorporated into a lot of downstream programs.

+How quickly a malicious package would be detected depends a lot on how obvious the code change is.
+Not many people are likely to notice if a file is changed only in the published crate-- as developers we tend to assume that the upstream repository is the code that was published.

+I don't believe there are monsters lurking under every bed, but I appreciate when the bed design allows me to see under every bed before deciding to sleep in it.

+There's another reason I care about the ease of matching a published crate to the corresponding source code in the repository.
+Sometimes if I am tracking down an obscure bug, I want to add some debugging patches to the library sources.
+I usually begin by cloning that library's repository, and checking out the commit that corresponds to the same version I was using before.
+Unfortunately, some repositories don't have git tags for every release.
+Without tags, it can be tricky to work out exactly which commit corresponds to that release.

 ### What to expect when you download a crate from crates.io

-If you just want to download a crate's source code without adding it as a dependency in another Rust project, you can install [cargo-download].
-It hasn't been updated in years, but it still works fine.
+If you just want to download a crate's source code without adding it as a dependency in another Rust project, you can install [cargo-clone] or [cargo-download].

 I didn't find the crates.io download URL advertised anywhere, but you can construct it yourself: the URL is simply